 Print full article

 Heart disease is a general term that refers to a variety of and medical conditions that affect one or more of the components of the heart.
 The heart is a muscular, fist-sized organ that is located in the left side of the chest cavity.
 It continuously pumps blood, beating as many as 100,000 times a day.
 The blood that the heart moves carries oxygen and nutrients throughout the body and transports carbon dioxide and other wastes to the lungs, kidneys and liver for removal.
 The heart ensures its own oxygen supply through a set of coronary arteries and veins.
-The heart is also an organ that produces the atrial natriuretic peptide (ANP) hormone and the B-type natriuretic peptide (BNP) hormone, which coordinate heart function with blood vessels and the kidneys.
+The heart is also an organ that produces the atrial natriuretic peptide (ANP) hormone and the brain natriuretic peptide (BNP) hormone, which coordinate heart function with blood vessels and the kidneys.

 Internally, the heart is essentially hollow.
 It is divided vertically into two halves by a septum (or wall) and each side of the heart has two internal chambers – an atrium at the top and a ventricle at the bottom.
 Venous blood (deoxygenated blood) enters the right side of the heart through the right atrium and is pumped by the right ventricle to the lungs, where carbon dioxide is released from the blood and oxygen moves into the blood.
 This oxygenated blood is then transported to the left atrium and pumped by the left ventricle into arteries that carry it throughout the body.
 Four heart valves regulate the direction and flow of blood through the chambers of the heart.
 The heart's characteristic ‘lub-dub’ beat is the sound of these valves opening and shutting.
 The heart muscle itself is called the myocardium.
 Lining the chambers of the heart and the valves is a membrane called the endocardium.
 Encasing the outside of the heart is the pericardium – a layered membrane that is fibrous on the outside and serous (fluid-secreting) on the inside.
 The pericardium forms a protective barrier around the heart and allows it to beat in a virtually friction free environment.